nhlijiaming/BINGObjectness/README.md

 # BING Objectness

-BING Objectness proposal estimator Matlab (mex-c) wrapper, runs at 80 FPS at an i5-3210M CPU (2.5GHz) with Windows 64-bit and Matlab R2014b.
-Compared with the original version written in C++ provided by Mingming Cheng, runs at 150FPS, it might needs to be optimized.
+BING Objectness proposal estimator Matlab (mex-c) wrapper, runs at 80 FPS at an i5-3210M CPU (2.5GHz) with Windows 64-bit and Matlab R2014b and VS2012 as the compiler.
+Compared with the original version written in C++ provided by Ming-Ming Cheng, which runs at 150FPS, it still needs to be further optimized.

 ## Introduction